Molgradex – GM-CSF and PAP

 enable more effective treatment of multi-drug resistant pathogens.
 This review explores barriers to effective

 treatment with inhaled antibiotics.
 In addition, potential opportunities for improvements in treatment are

 Monitoring potential changes in the epidemiology of cystic fibrosis (CF) pathogens furthers our understanding of the potential impact of interventions.

 We performed a retrospective analysis using data reported to the Cystic Fibrosis Foundation Patient Registry (CFFPR) from 2006 to 2012 to determine the annual percent changes in the prevalence and incidence of selected CF pathogens.
-Pathogens included Pseudomonas aeruginosa, methicillin-susceptible Staphylococcus aureus (MSSA), methicillin-resistant S aureus (MRSA), Haemophilus influenzae, Burkholderia cepacia complex, Stenotrophomonas maltophilia, and Achromobacter xylosoxidans.
+Pathogens included P aeruginosa, methicillin-susceptible Staphylococcus aureus (MSSA), methicillin-resistant Staphylococcus aureus (MRSA), Haemophilus influenzae, Burkholderia cepacia complex, Stenotrophomonas maltophilia, and Achromobacter xylosoxidans.
 Changes in nontuberculous mycobacteria (NTM) prevalence were assessed from 2010 to 2012, when the CFFPR collected NTM species.

 In 2012, the pathogens of highest prevalence and incidence were MSSA and P aeruginosa, followed by MRSA.
 The prevalence of A xylosoxidans and B cepacia complex were relatively low.
 From 2006 to 2012, the annual percent change in overall (as well as in most age strata) prevalence and incidence significantly decreased for P aeruginosa and B cepacia complex, but significantly increased for MRSA.
 From 2010 to 2012, the annual percent change in overall prevalence of NTM and Mycobaterium avium complex increased.